 HepatoPancreatoBiliary Surgical Fellowship

-Accredited by The Fellowship Council, the HepatoPancreatoBiliary (HPB) Surgical Fellowship program provides a concentrated exposure to patients with benign and malignant pancreatic, biliary and liver diseases.
-This fellowship will meet and exceed the Fellowship Council and the AHPBA requirements for certification in HPB surgery (minimum of 100 total major operative HPB cases: 25 major liver, 15 complex biliary, 25 major pancreas).
+Accredited by The Fellowship Council, the HepatoPancreatoBiliary (HPB) Surgical Fellowship program provides concentrated exposure to patients with benign and malignant pancreatic, biliary and liver diseases.
+The fellowship exceeds Fellowship Council and AHPBA requirements for certification in HPB surgery by providing a minimum of 100 total major operative HPB cases, including 25 major liver, 15 complex biliary, and 25 major pancreas cases.
 The fellow will act in the primary surgeon role for at least 70 of these major cases.

-The fellowship faculty consists of four HPB surgeons on the Digestive Disease Institute care team who are a part of the Liver, Pancreas, and Biliary Surgery Center of Excellence and have extensive expertise in the treatment and research of digestive disease.
-The fellow will work directly with Adnan Alseidi, MD, EdM, FACS; Scott Helton, MD, FACS; Thomas Biehl, MD, FACS; and Flavio Rocha, MD.
+Fellowship faculty consists of four HPB surgeons on the Digestive Disease Institute care team who are a part of the Liver, Pancreas, and Biliary Surgery Center of Excellence and have extensive expertise in the treatment and research of digestive disease.
+The fellow will work directly with Adnan Alseidi, MD, EdM, FACS; Scott Helton, MD, FACS; Thomas Biehl, MD, FACS; and Flavio Rocha, MD, FACS.